johnmackintosh/johnmackintosh.github.io/_posts/2020-08-11-short-problems.md

 that I will continue to be the annoying data.table guy, because at some point, a really tricky problems will arise, and data.table is a great tool to have available.
 You should learn it too.

+## New Site

+I'm in the middle of transitioning over to a new site.
+This quick post was a way of hepling to publicise it.
+If you're reading this on [johnmackintosh.com](https://johnmackintosh.com), you might like to switch over to [johnmackintosh.net](https://johnmackintosh.net), where a slightly slicker experience awaits you.